 Canadian Class 1 Freight Traffic

-Across the first 33 weeks of 2025, Canadian Class 1 network-wide carloads and RTMs were both up 2% compared to the same period in 2024 (+105,478 carloads and +5,913 million RTMs).
-Grain & fertilizers led RTM growth (+5,179 million RTMs, or +6%) while growth in carloads was led by intermodal (+137,079 carloads, or +6%).
-Coal carloads and RTMs were both up 6%.
-Automotive carloads were down 1% but RTMs were up 10% from longer average hauls.
-These gains were partially offset by traffic reductions of forest products; metals and minerals; and energy, chemicals and plastics.
+Across the first 39 weeks of 2025, Canadian Class 1 network-wide carloads were up 2% and RTMs were up 3% compared to the same period in 2024 (+167,309 carloads and +9,276 million RTMs).
+Grain & fertilizers led RTM growth (+6,087 million RTMs, or +6%) while growth in carloads was led by intermodal (+189,527 carloads, or +7%).
+Coal volumes compared favourably as well, with carloads up 5% and RTMs up 6%.
+Automotive carloads were down 1% but RTMs were up 8% from longer average hauls.
+These gains were partially offset by traffic reductions of forest products; metals and minerals; and, to a lesser extent, energy, chemicals and plastics.

 * Includes potash.